Newborns and Baby Congestion

 The Difference Between a Dry and Wet Cough

-Understanding the types of baby coughs can help you figure out whether your baby is dealing with chest congestion or something else.
-If your baby’s cough sounds wet, it’s most likely due to chest congestion.
+Understanding the types of baby coughs can help you determine whether your little one is experiencing chest congestion or another underlying issue.

 Be aware that experts do not recommend over-the-counter cough medicines for children younger than 6 years old, as they may cause serious side effects, such as slowed breathing.